A sailing trip aboard the schooner Mary M Lewis from Bridgetown to Georgetown – Summer 1939.

 It is believed that the Mary M Lewis ended her days unceremoniously on a mud flat on the Demerara river.

-2 thoughts on “A sailing trip aboard the schooner Mary M. Lewis from Bridgetown to Georgetown – Summer 1939.”
+2 responses to “A sailing trip aboard the schooner Mary M Lewis from Bridgetown to Georgetown – Summer 1939.”

 So enjoy all your postings.
 I left Barbados in 1967.
 BTW today is Claudette’s Birthday.